csterwa/PublicKB/Support/backup-service-changes-faq.md

 * Customers may then remove the policies or create their own

 If you would prefer a different path than the one above, please contact us at [help@ctl.io](mailto:help@ctl.io) or reach out to your account manager.

+### When is this happening?

+The Standard and Premium products will be phased out data center-by-data center.
+This phased retirement of Standard and Premium - and phased launch of the Simple Backup Service - is likely to occur in late 2015 or early 2016.
+We will post more details on this transition in the coming weeks.

 ### Will my pricing change?